thegille/linux/README.md

 # [![Linux](https://img.shields.io/badge/Linux-FCC624?logo=linux&logoColor=black)](#) Linux Command Line

-Do you pine[^1] for the nice days of Minix 1.1, when men were men and wrote their
+Do you pine[^l]. for the nice days of Minix 1.1, when men were men and wrote their
 own device drivers?
 Are you without a nice project and just dying to cut your teeth
 on a OS you can try to modify for your needs?
 Are you finding it frustrating when
 everything works on your OS?
 No more all-nighters to get a nifty program working?